 In a rear-end accident in Georgia, there is usually a presumption that the driver behind is at fault for the accident.
 However, there are certain times when the driver who is blamed for the accident is the one who gets rear-ended.

-If you were involved in a rear-end accident and would like to know more about your rights, read on for more information and then reach out to the Butler Law Firm for assistance.
+If you were involved in a rear-end accident and would like to know more about your rights, read on for more information and then reach out to Butler Kahn for assistance.
 We only take on cases that we believe in and that will provide our clients with the financial recovery they need.
-We prepare all cases as though they are going to trial to maximize our clients’ recovery.
+We prepare all cases as though they are going to trial to maximize our client’s recovery.

 Common Causes of Rear-End Accidents